 What does “I’m not throwing away my shot” have to do with infidelity in marriage?
 You’d be surprised.
 There’s a lesson in it, to be sure.
 In fact, the Tony-award-winning musical Hamilton holds many lessons on infidelity.

 To start, we have a need for power, the past, and old hungers.
-If you’ve had a painful past, the side-effects likely won’t let you free — no matter how hard you try.
+If you’ve had a painful past, the after-effects likely won’t let you free, no matter how hard you try.
 So, what do you do with the pain?
 You cling to any form of “power” you can find over helplessness or shame.
 But then, your longings can’t be satisfied, especially if you’re afraid to open your heart.

 Infidelity is one form that worry and shame may take.
 It might seem to give you power over a fear of being left, putting the one you can’t quite fully love on the outside of a triangle.

 Looking at Alexander Hamilton’s story, you can uncover why that forbidden fruit can be so tempting, even if you have a kind and trusting love right there beside you.